-- The competition will remain FREE to schools in branches who pay the annual fee. - In MMOA branches who cannot pay the branch fee, a \$75 school fee will be collected on the school winner form. - National will provide need-based scholarships for schools in MMOA branches.
+- The competition will remain FREE to schools in branches who pay the annual fee. - In the case of branches who cannot pay the branch fee, a \$75 school fee will be collected on the school winner form.
+National will provide need-based scholarships for schools in MMOA branches.
 No school will ever be excluded because of financial hardship.